 1. In many cases only limited numbers of seeds were sown (or the numbers were not specified).
-Thus, there was a minimum transmission rate which could be detected (Table 1).
+Thus, in the examples presented in the figures, there was a minimum transmission rate which could be detected (Table 1).
 It would therefore be dangerous to base tolerance standards directly on the results of such experiments, and yet, the tolerance standards suggested by the authors are remarkably similar to the minimum detectable transmission rates of the particular experiments.
 Hence the apparent tolerance standards are an artifact of the experiments themselves.